 We will implement the procurement strategies agreed with partners and stakeholders for new build housing, older people's care home services and adult care and support services.
+We will secure funding to deliver our proposals to support the procurement of early learning and childcare services, and will continue to explore further opportunities to support key services through procurement, particularly those which focus on early intervention.

-We will continue to develop and enhance our strategic procurement practices and contract and supplier management activity, with a particular emphasis on delivering and monitoring social, environmental and economic impact.
+We will continue to develop and enhance our strategic procurement practices and contract and supplier management activity, with a particular emphasis on monitoring their social, environmental and economic impact.

-Adopting a cross-sector leadership approach, we will continue to work with colleagues throughout health, education and central government to pursue collaborative opportunities and share best practice.
+Adopting a cross-sector leadership approach, we will continue to work with colleagues throughout health, education and central government, sharing expertise and seeking opportunities to work collaboratively on national procurement solutions.